nier2kirito/robust-deep-mccfr/README.md

 This library implements state-of-the-art algorithms for solving imperfect information games using deep learning.
 It combines the theoretical foundations of Counterfactual Regret Minimization (CFR) with modern deep learning techniques to learn near-optimal strategies in complex game environments.

+👉 This is an implementation of the paper: [**Robust Deep Monte Carlo Counterfactual Regret Minimization: Addressing Theoretical Risks in Neural Fictitious Self-Play**](https://arxiv.org/abs/2509.00923).

 ### Key Features

 - **Multiple Neural Network Architectures**: From simple feedforward networks to advanced transformer-based architectures